• Skip to primary navigation

 A banana bread muffin with the paper liner peeled down half way, sitting on a gray plate with a fork

-By using a ⅓ cup of vanilla Greek yogurt in this recipe I am able to cut the traditional amount of butter in half, to just a ¼ cup.
+By using a ⅓ cup of vanilla or plain Greek yogurt in this recipe you are able to cut the traditional amount of butter in half, to just a ¼ cup.
 The Greek yogurt adds great flavor and moisture to the muffins.

 close up of a banana muffin in a muffin tin